bingeli1212/nitrile-preview/doc/DOC-diagram.md

 corresponds to the width of a single grid.

 In Diagram a grid is drawn as the background by default.
-The size of the grid is 25 grid units length long in the horizontal direction and 10 grid unit length long in the vertical directon.
-You can change that by using the 'config' command.
+The size of the grid is 20 grid units length long in the horizontal direction and 10 grid unit length long in the vertical directon.
+You can change that by the viewport-operation.

-    config width 30
-    config height 20
+    viewport 20 10

-Each grid is by default 5mm in length, thus, a total of 25 grid units in horizontal direction will generate an image of 125mm in width, and 10 grid units of horizontal direction will put the image in the height of 50mm.
-To set the unit to a different length, call the 'config unit' command below.
+Each grid is by default 5mm in length, thus, a total of 20 grid units in horizontal direction will generate an image of 200mm in width, and 10 grid units of vertical direction will put the image in the height of 100mm.
+To set the unit to a different length, include the third argument as the viewport-option.
+For example, to set the viewport to the previous width and height and such that each grid is 6mm-by-6mm, do the following.

-    config unit 6

-The 'config grid' command can be used to change how background grid lines are to be shown in the final Diagram image.
-By default, each grid is to be show with a grid line that is colored at 10% black.
-The color is currently not configurable.
-When set the grid to 'boxed', only the outline of the image is drawn, and when set to 'none', there is even no outline.

-    config grid boxed
-    config grid none

-However, for MetaPost and MetaFun generation when the grid is set to 'none' the outline is actually drawn using a "white" color pixel.
-This is because the image that is generated are automatically expanded whenever there is contents drawn on that image.
-Thus, without performing the draw of the outline does not guarentee that the size of the image will be the size we want.
-However, for MetaFun and MetaPost generation the image will be "enlarged" if contents were drawn outside of the outline.
+    viewport 20 10 6

+However, the viewport-operation is ignored if there is a viewport-style that is present, in which case the values in viewport-style is to be used instead.

 # The config command